 This video dives into the nuts and bolts of how to use this poultry performer.
-It is designed to help you get the most out of your applications—whether you're using BOB to prevent necrotic enteritis in your flock or overcome it.
+It is designed to help you get the most out of your applications—whether you're using Big Ole Bird to prevent necrotic enteritis in your flock or overcome it.

 **No refrigeration necessary.
 Do not allow product to freeze or exceed 130 °F.